LudoLogic is passionate about games. They enjoy sharing their gaming expertise with the community.

 As with the medical bag, the latter upgrades get ridiculously expensive, too.
 It’s worth throwing a few points in here to snag the cheaper upgrades, if you use a gun often, but otherwise, this can be left alone.

 And there you have it, a guide to all the skills in Vampyr.
 As I said, the game’s RPG aspects aren’t especially complex but it can help to know what you’re doing early on to get the most out of your experience points and playtime.

-Don’t forget you can respec Dr Reid at any time when sleeping.
-Just note that whilst the first respec is free, future ones will incur an experience points cost.
+Don’t forget you can respec Dr. Reid at any time when sleeping.
+Just note that whilst the first respec is free, future ones will incur an experience point cost.

 © 2018 LudoLogic